danirocha/challenge-bravo/README.md

 - Complete postman collection with response examples [here](https://github.com/danirocha/challenge-bravo/blob/main/docs/challenge_bravo_2021-06-30.postman_collection)

 ### Commands that can help you cope with some problems:
-- `docker-compose down` - Stops all docker services that are running
+- `docker compose down` - Stops all docker services that are running
-- `docker-compose logs` - Shows the logs of all running services
+- `docker compose logs` - Shows the logs of all running services
 - `docker ps -a` - Show status of all your Docker containers, even the stoped ones